-Here are some expenses, which may be included in your house payment, that cannot be deducted.
+Some nondeductible expenses that may be included in your house payment include:

-- Fire or homeowner's insurance premiums. - The amount applied to reduce the principal of the mortgage.
+- Fire or homeowner's insurance premiums, and - The amount applied to reduce the principal of the mortgage.

 Minister's or military housing allowance.
 If you are a minister or a member of the uniformed services and receive a housing allowance that is not taxable, you still can deduct your real estate taxes and your home mortgage interest.
 You do not have to reduce your deductions by your nontaxable allowance.